tardate/LittleArduinoProjects/README.md

-# 185 Little Arduino Projects
+# 186 Little Arduino Projects
-> Latest addition:sparkles: [StirlingEngineHB13](./Kinetics/StirlingEngineHB13) - building the Böhm Stirling-Technik HB13 Small Bonsai engine
+> Latest addition:sparkles: [AsyncJKCounter](./Electronics101/AsyncJKCounter) - an asynchronous 4-bit counter built with JK Flip-Flops

 Just my collection of electronics projects, many involving an Arduino in one way or another.